clione/dboilerplate/README.md

 dboilerplate
 ============

-D-Boilerplate is a django boilerplate
+D-Boilerplate is a django boilerplate.
+Django version required: 1.6.1